4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 READ NEXT

-You can also consider adding on some of the city’s hundreds of fascinating and lesser-known museums to your itinerary: the Cloisters, the Frick Collection, the Museum of the City of New York, the Tenement Museum, the Queens Museum (home to an entire miniature replica of New York City!), and the New York Transit Museum are all great options.
+You can also consider adding on some of the city’s hundreds of fascinating and lesser-known museums to your itinerary: the Met Cloisters, the Frick Collection, the Museum of the City of New York, the Tenement Museum, the Queens Museum (home to an entire miniature replica of New York City!), and the New York Transit Museum are all great options.

 Getting Around During 4 Days in New York City

-Wondering how exactly to get around during your 4 days in New York?
 Exactly how you end up managing transportation will depend on a combination of your travel style, budget, and group size.

 Here’s a quick rundown of your options.